informatics-isi-edu/line-viewer/README.md

 ## File Formats

 The viewer assumes a simple CSV file format.
+Files are specified by a URL, and within line-viewer, are refered to by a file name (filename), The file name consists of the last component of the URL specifying the file.
+We require that all file names be unique.

 The files may have an optional header row.
 Each column in the file is identified by an index, numbered starting from 1 from left to right.
-Each trace within a file consists of X and Y pair, where the X and Y are identified by their respective column index.
+Each trace within a file consists of X and Y pair, where the X and Y are identified by their respective column index or the respective value in the header row, if present.

 By default, we assume that a header row is always present.
-We require that value in the header row all be unique.
+We require that values in the header row all be unique.
 If there is no header, then the `header` parameter should be set to ``false``.
-In addition, we support CSV files that may have a lines of metadata prior to the header or first data row.
+In addition, we support CSV files that may have lines of metadata prior to the header or first data row.
 The ``skiprows`` parameter can be used to specify how many of these rows occur before the header (if ``header`` is true), or first data row (if ``header`` is false).

 By default, the first column of the CSV is assumed to be the X value, while the second and subsequent columns are assumed to be the Y values.
 So for example the traces would be (1,2), (1,3), (1,4), etc.